wiicode/cybersecurity-framework/silver-training/cloudsecurity-13-audit.md

 ## **Additional notes - Usability of audit data**

-Audit data is of limited value unless used as part of an effective [monitoring regime](/guidance/introduction-logging-security-purposes).
+Audit data is of limited value unless used as part of an effective [monitoring regime](https://www.ncsc.gov.uk/guidance/introduction-logging-security-purposes).
 Good monitoring requires a thorough understanding of the expected service usage.

 For IaaS and PaaS services, the service provider or a third party may offer value-add protective monitoring services for workloads you've deployed.
 When considering these services, think about what support the service provider or third party would need to deliver an insightful service.

-Consider whether you require audit records to be held to specific standards, or be suitable for specific circumstances.
+Consider whether you require audit records to be held to specific standards, or be suitable for specific circumstances (e.g. such as being legally admissible in a UK court).